raendev/guide/src/counter/intro.md

 | <nobr>`self.val += 1;`</nobr> | The same as `self.val = self.val + 1`.
 This mutates the `Counter` struct.
 Note that the new value will not be saved to contract storage until the method call is over.
 If you have a bug in the `log!` line or before the return line, the new value will not actually be persisted.
 | `log!` | This is a function-like macro, as mentioned above. `log!` generates code that formats a string and emits a log which you can see in [NEAR Explorer](https://explorer.near.org/) or other block-explorer tools.

-## Digging Deeper: External Interface Serialization
+## Digging Deeper: Result Serialization

 Look again at the view function `get_num`.
 It returns an `i8`.
 However, any call to a NEAR contract happens via [Remote Procedure Calls](https://docs.near.org/docs/api/overview#rpc-api), and this `i8` needs to be serialized into something the consumer can read.
 By default, `near_bindgen` generates code to serialize it into a JSON number, since this is the most common case, e.g. a web app calling `get_num`.
 If you really need to, you can override this setting.
 For example, this would serialize it to Borsh instead: